 Home / Home Loans / What is an online mortga…

-This liaising can involve negotiating more favourable rates, fees and conditions on your behalf, which is one of the primary advantages of working with a mortgage broker, online or otherwise – their product knowledge and the relationships they have with different lenders could land you a market-beating home loan.
+This liaising can involve negotiating more favourable interest rates, fees and conditions on your behalf, which is one of the primary advantages of working with a mortgage broker, online or otherwise – their product knowledge and the relationships they have with different lenders could land you a market-beating home loan.

 They can also provide more information about home loans as a product and how they work, and explain concepts like lenders mortgage insurance (LMI), loan-to-value ratio (LVR) and how comparison rates work.